Ogilvy (agency): Controversies

 An online video created by Ogilvy & Mather U.K. as viral marketing for the Ford SportKa hatchback was disseminated via email in 2004, despite being rejected by Ford of Europe.
 The 40-second video, which showed a lifelike computer-generated cat being decapitated by the car's sunroof, led to criticisms from bloggers and animal rights groups.
 Both companies apologized for its release and launched investigations into how the video was leaked.

 In 2014, Ogilvy India created "Bounce Back", a campaign for Indian mattress company Kurl-On that illustrated the stories of well-known figures who "bounced back" from adversity.
 The low point of each narrative arc showed the person rebounding off of a Kurl-On mattress.
 One of the ads featured Malala Yousafzai and depicted her being shot.
 The ad was criticized in the media, and Ogilvy & Mather issued a public apology to Yousafzai and her family.

 Also in 2014, Ogilvy & Mather apologized following complaints about the racial implications of an advertisement it created for the South African charity Feed a Child.
 The advertisement portrayed a black boy being fed like a dog by a white woman.

 In 2019, the anti-corruption site The Sludge Report included Ogilvy's name on a list of contractors working for the U.S. Customs and Border Protection agency at the point where the agency was implementing the Trump administration family separation policy.
 Subsequently, BuzzFeed published a transcript of an internal meeting in which employees challenged Ogilvy CEO John Seifert, with one employee saying: "We're willing to work with companies that have oil spills.
 We're willing to work with companies that sell big tobacco.
 We're willing to work with companies that contribute to obesity rates and I guess, what I'm mostly hearing is that we're willing to work with companies that are allowing children to die and that are running concentration camps."

-Ogilvy worked for the authoritarian regime in Qatar to promote the government while it was hosting numerous sports events.